byhbt/thanh/content/post/2021-09-18-write-hello-world-dapp.md

 ![Migration for the Contract](https://res.cloudinary.com/thanh-xyz/image/upload/v1631962966/thanhxyz-blog/Screen_Shot_2021-09-18_at_6.02.37_PM_ozf0yj.png)

 Thank you for your reading!
+And here is the code repository: https://github.com/byhbt/dapp-helloworld